Vivint vs. Link Home Security Systems ComparedBy - 11/13/2017

 We’ve reported on Vivint and Link in the past, and the two companies ended up with completely different scores.
 The irony in this is that they use similar hardware to accomplish similar goals.
 You may even look at Vivint and Link and wonder why we would recommend one over the other, and we do recommend one over the other.
 We recommend Link and the best way to tell you why is to show you.

 Below we have charted the basic features of Vivint and Link.
-As you can see, they offer similar service at nonsimilar prices.
+As you can see, they offer a similar service at similar prices but with slight variations.

 |Visit Their Site||Click Here||Click Here|

 Obviously, Link and Vivint are both home security companies but what makes them similar is their approach to home security.